askahana/DotNetDynamosV2/README.md

 * Transaction

   This class includes three properties, TransactionType, Amount and Timestamp, and one method designed to display the transaction history.
-The method is invoked whenever a customer initiates a money transfer.
+The method is added in transfermoney-class and invoked whenever a customer initiates a money transfer.

 * Validator